fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 * Portable profiles will eventually be legacy in favour of .NET Standard.
 (People building PCL DLLs will still be able to reference an earlier FSharp.Core package)
 * Xamarin programmability will eventually iterate towards .NET Standard, at least for the purposes of FSharp.Core.
 (People building Xamarin apps today will still be able to reference an earlier FSharp.Core package)
 * The runtime dependencies in the F# library ecosystem are based around DLL identity (not package identity).
-* The compile-time dependencies in the F# library ecosystem are based on package identity.
+* The compile-time and script-execution-time dependencies in the F# library ecosystem are based on package identity.

 FSharp.Core is a "root dependency" in the F# library ecosystem, both as a DLL with a version and strong name dependency, and, increasingly, as a package.
 Currently, F# libraries tend to assume either